gbouras13/hybracter/README.md

 # `hybracter`

-Hybrid (and long-only) bacterial assembly pipeline for many isolates using Snakemake and [Snaketool](https://github.com/beardymcjohnface/Snaketool).
+A modern hybrid (and long-only) bacterial assembly pipeline for many isolates using Snakemake and [Snaketool](https://github.com/beardymcjohnface/Snaketool).

 ## Quick Start